Stoke-on-Trent power station: Operating data 1921–23

 The operating data for Stoke-on-Trent power station in the period 1921–23 was:

 Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
 5 c.
 51) the Central Electricity Board (CEB) was established in 1926.
 The CEB identified high efficiency ‘selected’ power stations that would supply electricity most effectively; Stoke-on-Trent was designated a selected station.
 The CEB also constructed the National Grid (1927–33) to connect power stations within a region.
 Stoke-on-Trent power station was operated under the direction of the CEB from 1934.
 The North West Midlands Joint Electricity Authority (JEA) assumed ownership of the Stoke and Stafford undertakings in 1928.
 The JEA generated electricity which was purchased by the Stoke-on-Trent and Stafford corporations and sold to industrial, commercial and domestic consumers.
 Operating data in the mid-1930s was:

 Despite the growth of electricity consumption in the mid-1930s, there were still black spots where the availability of electricity was limited.
 In the city centre slums and outlying working class suburbs of towns such as Stoke-on-Trent more than a quarter of the streets had no electricity service available.

-Operating data 1946
+Operating data 1946 & 1947

 Stoke-on-Trent power station operating data for 1946 was:

+Stoke-on-Trent power station operating data for 1947 was:

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 The Stoke-on-Trent undertaking and the Joint Electricity Authority were abolished, ownership of Stoke-on-Trent power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Stoke-on-Trent electricity undertaking were transferred to the Midlands Electricity Board (MEB).

 Following nationalisation the Stoke-on-Trent area became a district electricity supply area; for commercial operation the area was split into three districts: Stoke central, Stoke north and Stoke south.
 The amount of electricity sold and number of customers was: